visgraf/mrnet/README.md

 After training with MR-Net to create a signal representation, the model can be used to reconstruct the signal by evaluating the network at any continuous location in space and scale.

-The jupyter notebook in ./docs/examples/ exemplifies the evaluation capabilities of MR-Net.
+The jupyter notebook in ./docs/examples/ exemplifies the evaluation capabilities of MR-Net image model.

 ##### Evaluation example:
 ```